babli-analyst/Tata-1Mg-Homeopathic-Medicine-Analysis/README.md

 # Insights

-- Availability of  medicines are higher in skin followed by eye and digestion field.
+- Availability of  medicines are higher in skin followed by eye and digestion segment.

-- Lowest number of medicines in tooth, cardiac and diabetes field.
+- Lowest number of medicines in tooth, cardiac and diabetes segment.

 ![Medicine availability analysis](https://github.com/ankitpal154/Capstone_project/assets/139064260/0a592d2d-c71e-479d-82fd-4e6b552b44ee)